The Ultimate Guide to Guatemalan CoffeeCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Coffee processing occurs after the coffee cherries have been collected.
 Once all the coffee is harvested, it must be cleaned and the inside beans removed so the roasting process can begin.
 Though there are many different processes for coffee, the wet process is most efficient for Guatemalan coffee since there’s a surplus of moisture in the atmosphere already.

-The wet process, also known as “washed coffee,” produces the highest quality coffee because it involves the fermentation of coffee beans over a period of about 1-2 days, sometimes longer.
-The cherries are pulped by a machine and removed from their mucilage, and then fermented in order to release the oils and sugars needed to give the coffee its flavor.
+The wet process, also known as “washed coffee,” produces the highest quality coffee because it involves the fermentation of coffee beans over about 1-2 days, sometimes longer.
+The cherries are pulped by a machine and removed from their mucilage, and then fermented to release the oils and sugars needed to give the coffee its flavor.